Tikam02/DevOps-Guide/Interview/devops-notes.md

     - Push work into background processes, freeing your web server up to handle more users.
     - Scale the most frequently used parts of your system, without having to scale everything.
     - Handling everything with ease even if it seems to be a huge crash.

+#### Git

+- Git is a widely adopted, distributed version control system (DVCS) that is fundamental to modern software development.
+It is considered an essential tool for source code management and collaborative software development.

+     -Distributed Version Control: Git follows a distributed version control model, which means that every developer has a full copy of the entire repository on their local machine.
+     -Branching and Merging: Git excels in branching and merging capabilities.
+     -Lightweight and Fast: Git is known for its speed and efficiency.